twilio-professional-services/function-flex-outbound-sms/README.md

 Please review this entire README to ensure all pre-requisites are met and in place prior to using the Function.

 ## Future Improvements
-Note that this function does not cover all scenarios.
-It assumes there's no existing task (and consequently no proxy session), and so it
-*always* creates a new proxy session.
-A useful improvement would be to check for the existence of a Proxy Session already (maybe in the
-Chat Channel attributes), and skip creating the session that case.

-There's also the idea of long-lived channels.
+Long-lived channel implementation.
 This Flex Flow setting allows a Chat Channel to live beyond the default completion point, which is either when an agent ends the chat with the customer - via the Flex UI - or when the [Channel Janitor](https://www.twilio.com/docs/flex/developer/messaging/manage-flows#channel-janitor) reacts to a task finishing.

 # How to use the Function